NYC 2019 Weekend Artists Guide

 - The truck will be securely parked overnight.

-- The truck will drive on the 8 am Friday ferry.
+- The truck will drive on the Island at 8 am.
 All artists with projects inside must be on the island prior to 8 am to identify their placement location and await the truck to unload.
-The truck will make about 3 stops in various locations about the island to unload materials, rain or shine.
+The truck will and unload materials, rain or shine in a spot tbd.
 The artist will be responsible for picking up and moving their materials to their installation site.
 Artists will also be responsible for bringing as many people as needed to carry their materials, but we do hope that artists will team up at a given drop-off location to get all materials quickly and safely moved to their sites.
 FIGMENT hopes to provide carts or dollies to share.

 1) Artists may deinstall either Sunday afternoon or all day Monday.
 Materials to be put on the cargo truck are to be returned to their drop-off point on the island by 4 pm Monday.
 Artists leave materials at the drop-off point at their own risk.
 Again, all materials left at the site to be loaded must be sturdy or packed in study boxes and labeled.

-2) The cargo truck will make one round on the island picking up materials at the drop-off points at 4 pm.
+2) The cargo truck will pick up items from the drop of point at 4 pm.
 Artists wishing to supervise the loading of their materials should be with their materials by 4 pm Monday.

 3) The truck will return to the lot in the city Monday evening, hopefully by 7 pm.
 Artists will need to be at the lot Monday night to pick up their materials.